Batting (cricket): Leave

 The leave.
 Note the batter's head focussed on where the ball had bounced.
 The bat and hands are held well out of the way of the ball.

-The leave is sometimes considered a cricket shot, even though the batter physically does not play at or interfere with the ball as it passes him.
-The leave is often used by a batter during the first few balls he receives, to give himself time to judge the conditions of the pitch and the bowling before attempting to play a shot.
+The leave is sometimes considered a cricket shot, even though the batter physically does not even touch the ball as it passes them.
+The leave is often used by a batter during the first few balls they receive, to give them time to judge the conditions of the pitch and the bowling before attempting to play a shot.
 Leaving a delivery is a matter of judgement and technique.
-The batter still has to watch the ball closely to ensure that it will not hit him or the wicket; he also has to ensure that his bat and hands are kept out of the path of the ball so that it cannot make accidental contact and possibly lead to him being out caught.
+The batter still has to watch the ball closely to ensure that it will not hit them or the wicket; they also have to ensure that their bat and hands are kept out of the path of the ball so that it cannot make accidental contact and possibly lead to them being out caught.
 Batters only leave the ball when they are certain that it will not hit the stumps.